Vertexvis/vertex-web-sdk/packages/viewer/src/components/viewer-dom-renderer/readme.md

 ## Detachment
-The renderer supports determining whether an element is detached from geometry based on the element's position and depth information returned on a frame. **Note:** you must opt-in to requesting a depth buffer for all frames in order for detached determinations to work.
+The renderer supports determining whether an element is detached from geometry based on the element's position and depth information returned on a frame.
+If depth buffers are requested for all frames, the detached state will be updated on every frame.
+Conversely, if depth buffers are only requested on final frames, the detached state only be calculated on final frames and will always report detached on transitional frames.

 Detachment testing can be enabled or disabled per element by setting its `detached-off` attribute.